smichael14/MSDS-696-Regis-University/README.md

 tidy(P002652422_model)
 ```

-Glance extracts the statistics of a model and places them in a useable dataframe.
+Glance extracts the statistics of a model and places them in a useable data frame.

 ```{r}
 # view the statical
 glance(P002652422_model)
 ```

 Augment from the Broom Toolkit sums prediction columns to the dataset that is being modeled.
-I am building an observational dataframe, which contains data to build the model and the predicted model for each observation in the column .fitted.
+I am building an observational data frame, which contains data to build the model and the predicted model for each observation in the column .fitted.

 ```{r}
 #